Animeshz/site/content/blogs/demystifying-uefi.md

 Till now, everything seems great, although I don't think its a good idea to just throw the efi file to the `/boot/efi` and start booting your laptop/pc from it.

-A better approach would be to spin up a small qemu vm and run the efi as a firmware from there.
+A better approach would be to spin up a small qemu vm and run the efi image/binary from there.

 First let's install the dependencies: